-5. Break Large Task into Smaller Steps
+5. Break Large Task Into Smaller Steps

-You cannot control or get rid of all the distraction when you are working on a complicated or a long task.
+You cannot control or get rid of all the distractions when you are working on a complicated or long task.
 What you need to do is to focus on factors that you can control.
 Whenever you have a large task, just try to make it simple by breaking it down into small parts.

-6. Say Yes But Wisely
+6. Say Yes but Wisely